-The Government decided against a zero limit as certain medicinal drugs can be absorbed in the body and produce trace effects.
+At the time, the Government decided against a zero tolerance approach to the new additions as certain medicinal drugs can be absorbed in the body and produce trace effects.

 They also didn't want to risk penalising drivers for accidental exposure to drugs, such as inhaling cannabis smoke in a public place.

 So, what's on the list?

 The legal alcohol units for driving for the majority of the UK is 80 milligrams of alcohol per 100ml of blood - the equivalent of 800,000 micrograms per litre.
 In 2014, Scotland’s drink-drive limit was lowered to 50 milligrams of alcohol per 100ml of blood; bringing them in line with most other European countries.

 The limits for the majority of prescription drugs are above the normal doses; the new legislation will give police the power to test and arrest motorists who are suspected of driving over the new levels.